CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 ### Buuuunch of logspam about "Unable to read a class file correctly" or "probably a corrupt zip"

 This tends to happen if anything compiled with the Java 8 class file format is on the classpath.
 Forge scans the entire classpath to look for mods, and uses ObjectWeb ASM 4 to do so, which fails to parse classes newer than the ones used in Java 6.

-It's ultimately harmless because it wasn't going to find any Forge mods inside `rt.jar` anyway.
+It wasn't going to find any Forge mods inside `rt.jar` anyway, so that part's harmless, but if you are intentionally putting something on the classpath, it will not be visible to mods **even if it's not itself a mod**.

 (Not sure why this happens when using generated run configs, instead of the gradle runClient task, probably a classpath difference)